sjkp/Microsoft-teams-docs/teams/feedback.md

 ﻿
 # Submit your questions, bugs, feature requests, and contributions

-The Microsoft Team (Preview) product team responds to the developer community across several channels.
+The Microsoft Team (preview) product team responds to the developer community across several channels.
 Please tell us about your:

 - **Technical questions:** We listen and respond on [stackoverflow](http://stackoverflow.com/questions/tagged/microsoft-teams).
 Tag your question with "microsoft-teams" so that our team and the Microsoft Teams developer community can respond.